Vacuum Polarization Energy of the Kinks in the Sinh-Deformed Models: Numerical Results

 \subsection{The Sinh-Deformed Models}

 We first compare the results of the sinh-deformed $\phi^{4}$ model and its corresponding polynomial model.
 The two vacua for both models have equal curvature with $m_{L}=2$.
-From the top left panel of figure \ref{fig:stabilitypot}, one observes that the scattering potential of the polynomial $\phi^{4}$ model is shallower and broader than that of the polynomial $\phi^{4}$ model.
+From Figure \ref{fig:stabilitypotphi4}, one observes that the scattering potential of the polynomial $\phi^{4}$ model is shallower and broader than that of the polynomial $\phi^{4}$ model.
 We observed that both cases have two bound states with the bound state energies of the polynomial $\phi^{4}$ model smaller than that of the corresponding sinh-deformed model; this is attributed to the shallowness and broadness of its scattering potential.
-This in effect accounts for the smaller value of the VPE observed in the polynomial $\phi^{4}$ model as indicated in table \ref{t1}.
+This in effect accounts for the smaller value of the VPE observed in the polynomial $\phi^{4}$ model as indicated in Table \ref{t1}.
+Figure \ref{fig:phase_a} shows the phase shift for the sinh-deformed $\phi^{4}$ model, confirming the Levinson's theorem cf. Eq. \ref{eq:levisonthe} for $n=2$.

 In the case of sinh-deformed $\varphi^{6}$ model for $a=0$, we have an asymmetric scattering potential with an unequal meson masses $m_{L}=1$ and $m_{R}=2$ for the kink soliton cf. Eq. (\ref{eq:kinkIphi6}).
-We observed from the bottom left of figure \ref{fig:stabilitypot} for $a=0$ that the scattering potential is narrower and almost overlap that of its polynomial counterpart.
-This in turn causes its VPE to be large cf. table \ref{t2}.
+We observed from Figure \ref{fig:stabilitypot_b} for $a=0$ that the scattering potential is narrower and almost overlap that of its polynomial counterpart.
+This in turn causes its VPE to be large cf. Table \ref{t2}.
 Furthermore, the results indicate that except for the zero-mode there will be no additional bound state.
 We numerically obtained the binding energy (denoted by $E_{\rm b.s}$), as $E_{\rm b.s}=-0.4107$ which is larger than the binding energy, $E_{\rm b.s}=-0.5$ of the polynomial $\varphi^{6}$ model.
-The unequal meson masses produces a translational variance of the VPE as seen in table \ref{t2} under the translation $x \rightarrow x+x_{0}$.
+The unequal meson masses produces a translational variance of the VPE as seen in Table \ref{t2} under the translation $x \rightarrow x+x_{0}$.
 The results show that as $x_{0}$ increases, the kink shifts the vacuum with the bigger mass towards negative infinity causing low-lying modes to disappear.
 This decreases the VPE.
 It must be noted that the results stem from a change in values of the phase shift as $x_{0}$ varies.
 The phase shift exhibits the threshold scattering cusp $k=\sqrt{m_{R}^{2}-m_{L}^{2}}=\sqrt{3}$ and approaches $\frac{\pi}{2}$ as $k \rightarrow 0$ confirming Levinson's theorem.
+We verified this by the plot of the phase shift in Figure \ref{fig:phase_d}.